Deeeeeeepak/EyeOnYou/README.md

+#EyeOnYou
-EyeOnYou - Drowsiness Detection System
+- Drowsiness Detection System
 Overview
 EyeOnYou is a real-time drowsiness detection system that monitors driver alertness by analyzing eye aspect ratio (EAR) through webcam input.
 If drowsiness is detected, an alarm is triggered to alert the driver.